kuldip1318/readme.md/README.md

     "execute-policy": true
   }
   ```
-- To create any schema in database:
+- To create any schema :

   ```sh
   PUT https://{NAME_OF_AWS_INSTANCE}-apisix-gateway.{DOMAIN_NAME}/so/db/schema/create